parkjinman98/Manual/src/body.md

 ```
 The type should be tuple or list.

 Input shape in HWC.
-Necessary only for using PyTorch model and backend="tvm".
+Required only for using PyTorch model and backend="tvm".

 ```python
 device